 Blood tests to check for problems in blood sugar and other factors

-Imaging tests of the brain, such as a magnetic resonance imaging (MRI) or computed tomography (CT) scan
+Imaging tests of the brain, such as MRI or CT scan

 Lumbar puncture (spinal tap) to measure the pressure in the brain and spinal canal and test the cerebrospinal fluid for infection or other problems